Bachelor of Fine Arts (Music Theatre)

-MAKING MOVIES 3 PRACTICAL PRODUCTION is where all the knowledge and introductory practical components of MAKING MOVIES 1 & 2 come together, to consolidate those experiences in a specialized filmmaking intensive experience.
+Making Movies 3 Practical Production is where all the knowledge and introductory practical components of Making Movies 1 & 2 come together, to consolidate those experiences in a specialised filmmaking intensive experience.

 This hands-on filmmaking workshop runs over four days.
-Working in small crews, and lead by experienced film practitioners/tutors, students have the opportunity to try a variety of film crew roles e.g.: Writer, Director, 2nd Assistant Director, Actor, Camera Operator, Gaffer, Boom Swinger and Grip.
-Included is shooting time in our state of the art film studios, using the professional filmmaking equipment of the film and television school.
+Working in small crews, and led by experienced film practitioners/tutors, students have the opportunity to work in small groups to write and shoot two short films over four days.
+Script development and shooting takes place in our state of the art film studios, using the professional filmmaking equipment of the film and television school.